-Today, Israel hosted its annual Pride Parade in Tel Aviv—the largest such event in the Middle East.
-Over the past 50 years, Israel has emerged as a world leader in upholding the rights of the gay, lesbian, bisexual, transgender and queer (LGBTQ) community.
-Israel’s citizens and government work in concert to ensure the equality and inclusion of members of the LGBTQ community in all aspects of civil society.
+Today, Israel hosted the annual Pride Parade in Tel Aviv—the largest such event in the Middle East.
+Over the past 50 years, Israel has emerged as a world leader in protecting the lesbian, gay, bisexual, transgender and queer (LGBTQ) community.
+Israel’s citizens and government work in concert to ensure equality and inclusion of the LGBTQ community in all aspects of society.

 Israel’s pride parades enjoy significant support.

-Each year, Israel hosts more than 200,000 people from all over the world for “Tel Aviv Pride,” the largest LGBTQ pride parade in the Middle East and Asia.
+Each year, Israel hosts more than 250,000 people from around the world for “Tel Aviv Pride,” the largest LGBTQ pride parade in the region.

 Tel Aviv Pride held its inaugural parade in 1997.
 The event has since grown from a gathering of activists to a significant celebration of Israel’s LGBTQ community.

 This year, the Jerusalem Pride parade attracted more than 10,000 people.
 Pride events are held throughout Israel, including in 12 new towns this year.
 People of diverse sexual orientations and gender identities are expected to attend the events.